Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Approximation algorithm for --MWCDS

 The minimum weight $k$--connected $m$--fold dominating set problem, abbreviated as $(k,m)$--MWCDS, is to find a $(k,m)$--CDS $D$ with $c(D)=\sum_{v\in D}c(v)$ minimized.
 In particular, if $c \equiv 1$, then we have the unweighted minimum $k$--connected $m$--fold dominating set problem, abbreviated as $(k,m)$--MCDS. \end{definition}

 In this section, we shall design a constant approximation algorithm for $(k,m)$--MWCDS, where $m\geq k$.
-In Subsection \ref{subsec3.1}, a geometric property for unit disk graph is obtained, showing that every $k$--connected unit disk graph has a $k$--connected spanning subgraph whose maximum degree is upper bounded by a constant (related with $k$).
-In Subsection \ref{subsec3.2}, we present an approximation algorithm for the minimum node-weighted $k$-connected Steiner network problem in unit disk graph.
+In Subsection \ref{subsec3.1}, a geometric property for unit disk graph is obtained, showing that every $k$--connected unit disk graph has a $k$--connected spanning subgraph whose maximum degree is upper bounded by a constant (related to $k$).
+In Subsection \ref{subsec3.2}, we present an approximation algorithm for the minimum node-weighted $k$-connected Steiner network problem in unit disk graphs in which the terminal set is an $m$-fold dominating set with $m\geq k$.
 The algorithm for $(k,m)$-MWCDS is presented in Subsection \ref{subsec3.3}.